 \subsection{Limitation for higher order}

-In the next section, we will proceed with the global error analysis and with schemes of higher order but with $ r \leq 2 $ as one can exhibit an iterated integral that can be only approximated without resonance analysis.
-A more rigourous local and global analysis is postponed to the next section.
-One first observes that our inability to treat integrals such as \eqref{eq:stoch_integral} is due to limitations in calculus of random variables.
-This is the reason that the resonance approach fails to provide higher order low regularity schemes.
-The low regularity aspect of the schemes hence breaks down when we run into integrals of the form
+Here, an iterated integral that can not be approximated using resonance analysis is exhibited.
+One observes that our inability to treat integrals such as \eqref{eq:stoch_integral} is due to limitations in calculus of random variables.
+This is the reason that the resonance approach fails to provide higher order low regularity schemes, which breaks down when we run into integrals of the form:

 which is the integration by parts formula.
-In the case of the SNLS this occurs when deriving the order $ \mcO(t^{5/2}) $ scheme.
+In the case of the SNLS this occurs when deriving the order $ \mcO(t^2) $ scheme.
 If we were to continue to iterate the form \eqref{picard32} by plugging the first stochastic term into one of the initial conditions in the nonlinear term then we would have the integral

 where $ P_1 = 2 k_3^2-2 k_3 ( k_1 + k_2 + k_4) + 2 k_1 (k_2+ k_4) + 2 k_2 k_4 $ and $ P_2=k_2^2+2k_1k_2 $.
 We perform the approximation of the stochastic integral by Taylor expansion of the operator, i.e.